Forum Guidelines and FAQs

 Q: How will I know if my piece is NOT approved for the website or magazine?

-A: If your piece has been deemed inappropriate, it will simply disappear from the submissions pending list in your account.
+A: If your piece has been deemed inappropriate, it will disappear from the submissions pending list in your account.

 Q: What is the character minimum and maximum for forum posts and submitted work?